duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - ### options `object`

-    Allows you to explicitly disable or enable components of a template, as well as specify any sub-templates when applicable (e.g. the `content` component of the `'info'` template).
-Depending on the templates being used, the components will vary.
-For example, the `'info'` template doesn't have a `brand` component, so attempting to enable or disable that component will have no effect.
+    Allows you to explicitly disable or enable features of a template, as well as specify any sub-templates when applicable (e.g. the `content` feature of the `'info'` template).
+Depending on the templates being used, the features will vary.
+For example, the `'info'` template doesn't have a `brand` feature, so attempting to enable or disable that feature will have no effect.

-    **\*\*Note:** If you intend to use a component that is disabled by default, it **must** be enabled in the `options` for it to display.
-Even if the property exists in the `data` object, the template system will ignore it if the component is disabled.
+    **\*\*Note:** If you intend to use a feature that is disabled by default, it **must** be enabled in the `options` for it to display.
+Even if the property exists in the `data` object, the template system will ignore it if the feature is disabled.
 For example:

     ```javascript
     normalize: function(item){